1. Home

 Filly foals are sorted by cheapest to most expensive — this filters so only 0–1 year old female horses show and are ranked cheapest first.

 It’s common for a newcomer’s first purchase to be a filly foal.
 Fillies are foundational horses in a stable because when retired and bred, THEY keep the foal.
-As such, a single filly can breed upwards of 20 times in her life (once per season, and they live into their early 20s), but then the fillies she births can do the same.
+As such, a single filly can breed upwards of 20 times in her life (once per season, and they live into they are 25), but then the fillies she births can do the same.
 As a result, a single filly can result in hundreds of horses over time.

 Foals tend to be cheaper than 2+ year old horses because they can’t race or breed yet, so there’s a discount for being patient.
 Horses can race at age 2 and retire to breed at age 3.
 Seasons are 28 days long, and the horse ages one year at the start of each one.